-Students seeking credit for coursework completed at other colleges will need to request that official transcripts from each college attended be mailed directly from that college to Davis University, Attention: Registrar Office.
+Students seeking credit for coursework completed at Students seeking credit for coursework completed at other colleges will need to request that official transcripts from each college attended be mailed directly from that college to Davis University, Attention: Registrar Office.
 The student is responsible for requesting this official transcript; it is highly recommended that the transcript be received before the first quarter of attendance begins.
 Transcripts from other institutions become part of the student's permanent academic file and cannot be copied or released for distribution.